buraksirali/SoftEngProject/README.md

-# SoftEngProject
-Software Engineering Project Prototype
+# Software Engineering Project Prototype

 Functions required to be implemented;